iric-soft/epcy/README.rst

    - id: the id of each feature.
    - l2fc: log2 Fold change.
    - kernel\_mcc: Matthews Correlation Coefficient (`MCC`_) compute by a predictor using `KDE`_.
+   - mean\_query: mean(values) of samples specify as Query in design.tsv
+   - mean\_ref: mean(values) of samples specify as Ref in design.ts

+ * Using --normal

    - normal\_mcc: `MCC`_ compute a predictor using `normal`_ distributions.

+ * Using --auc and --utest

    - auc: Area Under the Curve
-   - mean\_query: mean(values) of samples specify as Query in design.tsv
-   - mean\_ref: mean(values) of samples specify as Ref in design.ts
- *
    - u\_pv: pvalue compute by a `MannWhitney`_ rank test

+ * Using --ttest

    - t\_pv: pvalue compute by `ttest\_ind`_

- * subgroup\_predicted.xls: This secondary output specify for each features if the sample as been correctly predict to feed the `contingency`_ table use to compute KERNEL\_MCC.
+ * subgroup\_predicted.xls: using --full a secondary output file specify for each features if the sample as been correctly predict to feed the `contingency`_ table use to compute KERNEL\_MCC.
 Build an heatmap with this output could help you to explore your data.

    - 1: true positive
    - 2: false negative